Article 231 of the Treaty of Versailles: Reparations

-Compensation demanded from the defeated party was a common feature of peace treaties.
-The financial burden of the Treaty of Versailles was labelled "reparations", which distinguished them from punitive settlements usually known as indemnities.
+Compensation demanded from the defeated party was a common feature of peace treaties both before and after Versailles, and was explicitly permitted under the 1907 Hague Convention.
+The financial burden of the Treaty of Versailles was labelled "reparations", which distinguished them from punitive settlements usually known as indemnities (such as those used after the Franco-Prussian War).
 The reparations were intended for reconstruction and as compensation for families who had been bereaved by the war.
-Sally Marks wrote that the article "was designed to lay a legal basis for reparations" to be paid.
-Article 231 "established an unlimited theoretical liability" for which Germany would have to pay but the following article "in fact narrowed German responsibility to civilian damages".
+Sally Marks wrote that the article "was designed to lay a legal basis for reparations" to be paid by Germany, and that Article 231 "established an unlimited theoretical liability" for which Germany would have to pay, but the following article "in fact narrowed German responsibility to civilian damages".
 When the final reparation figure was established in 1921, it was based on an Allied assessment of [the] German capacity to pay, not on the basis of Allied claims.

 The London Schedule of Payments, of 5 May 1921, established the full liability of the combined Central Powers at 132 billion gold marks.
 Of this figure, Germany was only required to pay 50 billion gold marks ($12.5 billion), a smaller amount than they had previously offered for terms of peace.
-Reparations were unpopular and strained the German economy but they were payable and from 1919 to 1931, when reparations ended, Germany paid fewer than 21 billion gold marks.
+Reparations were unpopular and strained the German economy, and between 1919 and 1931, when reparation payments ended, Germany had paid less than 21 billion gold marks.
 The Reparation Commission and the Bank for International Settlements gave a total German payment of 20.598 billion gold marks, whereas historian Niall Ferguson estimated that Germany paid no more than 19 billion gold marks.
 Ferguson also wrote that this sum was only 2.4 per cent of German national income between 1919 and 1932, while Stephen Schuker places the figure at an average of 2 per cent of national income between 1919 and 1931, in cash and kind, making a total transfer equal to 5.3 per cent of national income for the period.
 Gerhard Weinberg wrote that reparations were paid, towns were rebuilt, orchards replanted, mines reopened and pensions paid but the burden of repairs was shifted from the German economy to the damaged economies of the victors.